Official: Cambridge Analytica shutting down following Facebook data mining scandal

 The uproar over Facebook's data mining scandal prompted politicians to demand that Facebook co-founder and CEO Mark Zuckerberg testify to Congress last month.
 He faced more than 10 hours of hearings with three committees in the Senate and the House of Representatives over two days, during which he was grilled on everything from data privacy concerns, censorship and even how the Russian government manipulated Facebook to spread propaganda during the 2016 election.

 Just yesterday, Cambridge Analytica tweeted a link to cambridgefacts.com, saying "Get the Facts Behind the Facebook Story."
-The site refutes much of the coverage the firm has received in light of the scandal.
+The site attempts to refute much of the coverage the firm has received in light of the scandal.

 In March, Cambridge Analytica suspended Chief Executive Alexander Nix after he and other senior executives at the firm were caught on video saying they'd go beyond using data to hurt a client's rival political candidate.
 Those tactics, Nix said in a report broadcast by the UK's Channel 4, included entrapping politicians to influence an election's outcome.
 Cambridge Analytica has ties to the Donald Trump campaign.